aappleby/matcheroni/README.md

 Matcheroni allows you to freely intermingle C++ code with your matcher templates so that you can build parse trees, log stats, or do whatever else you need to do while processing your data.

+Matcheroni doesn't have to match text - you can customize it to match patterns in arrays of any type as long as you define appropriate comparison functions for your types.

 # Examples
 Matchers are roughly equivalent to regular expressions.
 A regular expression using the std::regex C++ library
 ```